DukeyToo/es6-promise-patterns/README.md

 See also my working examples on jsfiddle - http://jsfiddle.net/dukeytoo/02ohnth4/

+There are upcoming changes in browsers and libraries that will support more natural looping over async tasks, but until then this is my go-to place for promise-based asynchronous loops.
 I welcome all feedback/corrections.
 The examples are all as good as I could make them, but I'm sure that there are ways they can be improved, and other examples that would be useful.
 Log an issue or do a pull request to let me know.

 ### Example task